viperproject/prusti-dev/CONTRIBUTING.md

 # Contributing

+For more detailed instructions, refer to the [development guide](https://viperproject.github.io/prusti-dev/dev-guide).

 ## Getting Started

 At the repository root, we provide a Python3 script `x.py` that sets up the necessary configuration flags and calls `cargo` with the provided arguments.